-Duette® blinds can also be fitted to traditional patio, sliding glass or bi-fold doors without screwing or drilling – so homeowners can still let in the fresh air and the view in whilst also capitalising on the cooler evening hours by allowing air to flow naturally through the home
+Duette® blinds can also be fitted to a traditional patio, sliding glass or bi-fold door without screwing or drilling – so homeowners can still let in the fresh air and the view in whilst also capitalising on the cooler evening hours by allowing air to flow naturally through the home.

 The summer sun doesn’t just mean hot and uncomfortable rooms.
 Duette® blinds block up to 99% of UV rays, preventing colour fade and keeping furnishings and wallpaper within the home looking like new for longer.